Stability and Convergence of HDG Schemes under Minimal Regularity

 Functions in $CR(\calT_h)$ inherit many of the usual properties of functions in $\Hone$.
-Proof of the following well known properties is given in the Appendix.
+Proofs of the following properties are given in the Appendix.

-\begin{lemma} Let $\Omega \subset \Re^d$ be a bounded Lipschitz domain. \begin{itemize} \item (Embedding) Let $\calT_h$ be a triangulation of $\Omega$ and $CR(\calT_h)$ denote the Crouieux Raviart space.
+\begin{lemma} Let $\Omega \subset \Re^d$ be a connected bounded Lipschitz domain. \begin{itemize} \item (Embedding) Let $\calT_h$ be a triangulation of $\Omega$ and $CR(\calT_h)$ denote the Crouzeix Raviart space.
 Then there exists a constant depending only upon the maximal aspect ratio of $\calT_h$ such that for all $u_h \in CR(\calT_h)$

 and